ch374nvj/API-token-gen/README.md

 <p>This was primarily created for getting API token from google cloud, haven't <br>
 tried in any other cloud services yet</p>

+btw it only does 50% of the job, to actually get the key, use postman